summerbasehart/jobBoard/README.md

 Registration:

-    Admins can only register using and email from domain @ostadvantage.com
+    Admins can only register using an email from domain @ostadvantage.com

 Front Page: